rose-compiler/rose/docs/CMakeModernizationPlan.md

 ### Step 10: Fix EDG Target Export Conditionals
 **Status:** ✅ Complete
-**Implementation:** ✅ Implemented
 **Testing:** ✅ Tested
-**Dependencies:** Step 9
-**Time estimate:** 30 minutes
 **Files modified:** `src/CMakeLists.txt`
 **GitLab Issue:** #794+

-**Problem:**
-When ROSE is configured with C/C++ analysis enabled using EDG (not Clang), the CMake build system unconditionally adds `RoseSourceCxxFrontendEdg` to the link dependencies of `ROSE_DLL`.
-However, this target may not exist depending on how EDG is provided:
+**Problem:** When ROSE is configured with C/C++ analysis enabled using EDG (not Clang), the CMake build system unconditionally adds
+`RoseSourceCxxFrontendEdg` to the link dependencies of `ROSE_DLL`.
+However, this target may not exist depending on how EDG is
+provided:

 1. **No C/C++ analysis**: EDG not needed
 2. **Precompiled EDG binary**: EDG library is downloaded and linked separately, no source target exists
 3. **EDG source code**: EDG source is compiled (proprietary Git submodule), creating the `RoseSourceCxxFrontendEdg` target

 The unconditional reference causes CMake export errors: `install(EXPORT "RoseTargets" ...) includes target "ROSE_DLL" which requires target "RoseSourceCxxFrontendEdg" that is not in any export set.`

-**Root cause:**
-The EDG source code CMakeLists.txt is optional (part of a proprietary Git submodule at `src/frontend/CxxFrontend/EDG/`).
+**Root cause:** The EDG source code CMakeLists.txt is optional (part of a proprietary Git submodule at `src/frontend/CxxFrontend/EDG/`).
 The root CMakeLists.txt checks for its existence to set `have_EDG_source`, but `src/CMakeLists.txt` line 699 unconditionally added `RoseSourceCxxFrontendEdg` when EDG was enabled, regardless of whether the target actually exists.

 **Solution:**
 Make the addition of `RoseSourceCxxFrontendEdg` conditional on both `have_EDG_source` AND `EDG_COMPILE` being true: